-distance function to calculate the distance between the transmitter site and the receiver site.
-By default, this function draws a straight line between the transmitter and the receiver sites to calculate the distance.
-This path is called the Euclidean path and ignores all obstructions including the earth.
+distance function calculates the distance along a straight line between the sites.
+This straight-line path is called the Euclidean path and ignores all obstructions, including the Earth.

 dm = 2.1556e+03

-The received power is given by the equation:
+The signal strength of a transmitter at a receiver site is given by the following equation:

-pathloss = RF attenuation suffered by the transmitter signal when it arrives at the receiver.
+pathloss is the RF attenuation suffered by the transmitter signal when it arrives at the receiver.

 ss = sigstrength(rx,tx)

-Link margin is a measure of robustness of the communication link, calculated by subtracting the required receiver sensitivity from the signal strength available at the receiver.
+The link margin measures the robustness of the communication link.
+Calculate the link margin by subtracting the required receiver sensitivity from the signal strength.

 margin = abs(rx.ReceiverSensitivity - ss)